Friday, July 1, 2022

 Gehm's poster for the film Barry Lyndon (1975) is perhaps his most accomplished one out of the several he produced for Hollywood, the exact number of which are unknown to me.
 The known's are: The Betsy (1978), The Island (1980; seen further below), and The River (1984).
 Supposedly, Gehm produced a version of Death on the Nile too (1978), but the only other poster besides Richard Amsel's that I could find is the one that was created for British audiences, a handsome blend of photography and illustration.
 I'm going to assume that's Gehm's work unless otherwise informed.

 One of the fun aspects of being a paperback artist is staging your models during your photo shoot.
-Yes-- that's how realist illustrators work, not that they couldn't get away with drawing entirely from memory, these guys are practiced after all, but with realism it's important to render each figure as accurately as possible, just like Gehm always did.
+Yes-- that's generally how realist illustrators work, not that they couldn't get away with drawing entirely from memory, these guys are practiced after all, but with realism it's important to render each figure as accurately as possible, just like Gehm always did.
 North From Rome by Helen MacInnes was published in paperback by Fawcett Crest in 1976.

 "North From Rome-- a taut, nerve-tearing chiller of a young American who stumbles onto a vicious underworld syndicate and finds himself caught up in a sinister web of murder, espionage and international intrigue."

 The Bar Studs was actually written by Len Levinson, but published by Fawcett Gold Medal in 1976 as a paperback original under his oft used pseudonym Leonard Jordan.
 The book sold around 95,000 copies, making it the prolific author's bestselling novel ever.
-Levinson has said that he loved Gehm's cover art, which I believe played a major role in the book's success.
+Levinson has said that he loved Gehm's cover art, which I believe played a role in the book's success.

 "ADRIAN: He was two-timing his mistress who was also his boss-- until he got caught in the act.
 JOHNNY MASH: Big, dark, good-looking.
 The kind of stud women fantasize about when they're alone in bed.
 A few lucky ones get to take him home for an after-hours partyLEO: A nebbish.
 A good bartender, but a zero with the ladies.
 The only girls he gets to see without clothes are on his calendar or in his dreamsTEDDY: Handsome and gay, he takes a stranger to bed--and regrets it ever afterJAKE: A Bowery bartender.
 He gets seduced by a kitten and a hooker and is betrayed by bothHOULIHAN: He barkeeps in the Oak Room at the Plaza where he meets only the best people.
 When some of them invite him to share their diversions, the results are astonishingTHE BAR STUDS: A bold, no-holds-barred novel about sex, booze, drugs, and six men who did it their way."